Kellogg School of Management: Campuses

 The Kellogg School's full-time and Executive MBA facilities are situated along the shores of Lake Michigan in Evanston, Illinois, on Chicago's North Shore, while the school's evening and weekend MBA program is housed on Northwestern's Downtown Chicago campus in Wieboldt Hall, between the law and medical schools.
 The downtown campus is also on Lake Michigan to the east and close to Michigan Avenue to the west.
 In January 2006, Kellogg opened a new campus for its EMBA program for Latin American executives in Miami.

 Students in the Kellogg full-time program take the majority of their classes at the Global Hub, which opened on March 28, 2017.
 This 415,000 square-foot building is located on the shores of Lake Michigan.
 Toronto-based Kuwabara Payne McKenna Blumberg Architects designed this building.
 The Global Hub is built-out in four directions surrounding two atriums and numerous other commons areas.
 The building includes a design lab with 3D-printing equipment and an art studio.

 Academics

 Admissions

 Kellogg was the first business school in the world to insist that all applicants be interviewed to assess their leadership potential and suitability for the Kellogg School's cooperative environment.
 As a result, in addition to grades, GMAT scores, professional achievement, and demonstrated leadership, 'fit' is an important part of the admissions equation at Kellogg.

 Programs

 Kellogg offers full-time MBA, Executive MBA, MMM (MBA + MSDI), JD-MBA, MBAi, MD-MBA, evening and weekend MBA, Master of Science in Management Studies programs, course offerings for programs such as MEM as well as Ph.D. programs in several fields, and non-degree executive education programs.

-Full-time MBA

-The regular MBA program at Kellogg requires two years to complete.
-Kellogg accepts the Graduate Record Examination in addition to the GMAT from applicants.
-Students may choose from seven majors including accounting, economics, finance, marketing, operations, strategy, and managing organizations.
-If a student does not elect a major "General Management" will appear on their transcript.
-In addition to majors, Kellogg offers "pathways" to students who want to build expertise in certain industries.
-These include data analytics, entrepreneurship, growth and scaling, healthcare, real estate, social impact, and venture capital & private equity.

-One-year MBA

-Kellogg offers a one-year MBA program for students who have already completed a specified list of prerequisite courses, including undergraduate-level financial accounting, statistics, finance, economics, marketing, and operations.
-The one-year program began in 1965 and has more than 3,500 graduates around the world.
-Program graduates include Robert Eckert '77, former chairman and CEO, Mattel; Richard Lenny '77, former chairman and CEO, the Hershey Company; and Thomas J. Wilson '80, chairman and CEO, Allstate.
-With the exception of the two-year MBA at London Business School, European MBA's are one year, as at INSEAD in France, IMD in Switzerland, IE Business School in Madrid and Oxford's Saïd Business School.